When is the last time you heard of a Half-Human Hybrid

 - The Obsidian Trilogy: Vestakia's mother was a Wildmage human, and her father a Demon prince in disguise.
 When her mother found out the truth, she cast a spell to ensure that Vestakia has a human mind and morals, at the cost of Demonic physical features.
 Vestakia thus has a difficult childhood until she meets the heroes.

 - Space Captain Smith has Rihanna Mitchell.
 Comes in handy quite a bit.

 - Played straight and averted in the Deverry Chronicles.
 There are at least two half-humans with elven fathers, and one half-human with a dwarven father.
 The mook Loddlaen, however, has a human father and elven mother, and the lineage of the Maelwaedd's is traced back at least to the ascension to the gwerbrert seat of a male ancestor who had an elven wife.
 Which provides a convenient excuse for a half-elf son of the house who isn't known to be a half-elf.
 It's complicated.

 - Severely messed with in The Malloreon.
 A evil man agrees to help the demons attempt to interbreed with human women; such hybrids will serve the full demons.
 It does NOT end well for the mothers and most of the offspring.

-- Hagrid is something of an inversion; his father, a wizard, was entirely human, but his mother was a giantess (it's best not to consider the logistics of it).
+- Hagrid is an inversion; his father, a wizard, was entirely human, but his mother was a giantess (it's best not to consider the logistics of it).

 - Merlin was the son of a demon father and human mother making this older than fuedalism.
 In DC comics, Etrigan is his brother in some stories.